ObsMod/pylawr/docs/source/user/load-data.rst

 :py:class:`~pylawr.datahandler.base.DataHandler` necessary.

 * The :py:class:`~pylawr.datahandler.LawrHandler` is constructed to read in LAWR text files, computed by online raw data processing.
-The file handler in the example below, is a filelike object, which needs to be open (for further information see `io — Core tools for working with streams
+The file handler, in the example below, is a filelike object, which needs to be open (for further information see `io — Core tools for working with streams
   <https://docs.python.org/3/library/io.html>`_).